Free guided meditations on the UCHealth app, My Health Connection

 The bigger question, perhaps, is why UCHealth would invest in establishing a partnership to offer meditation.
 The app designers anticipated this question and have Livi address it through a tappable link that asks, “Why should I meditate?”

-“Studies show that meditation can improve sleep, stress, and overall wellness.
+“Studies show that meditation can improve sleep, stress and overall wellness.
 There’s a reason this practice has been around for thousands of years – it can really help you manage day-to-day life!”
 Livi explains in a text response.

-A staggering volume of academic research backs up Livi and Caputo.
-Patricia Karpas, head of content for Muse and cofounder of the Meditation Studio (a highly regarded meditation app among the hordes of them), estimates there have been more than 10,000 studies on meditation’s impact on health – “in all different areas, from stress and anxiety to depression, chronic illness, and pain.
-There’s been research now into almost any area that you can imagine,” she said.
+“In all different areas, from stress and anxiety to depression, chronic illness, and pain – there’s been research into almost any area that you can imagine,” Karpas said.
 “Meditation has been proven to help calm the nervous system to help us feel more grounded, more at peace.”

 As a sort of cheat sheet, the UCHealth app’s meditations – all of which fall under the category of mindfulness (as opposed to transcendental) – are as follows: